Winter Driving Safety Tips

 Preparing Your Vehicle

-As temperatures start to drop, it’s time to make sure your car is stocked with a winter driving survival kit, including an ice scraper, a snow shovel and sand or salt.
+As temperatures start to drop, it’s time to make sure your car is stocked with a winter driving survival kit, including an ice scraper, a snow shovel and sand or road salt.
 This way, you’ll be prepared if winter weather arrives while you’re away from home.
 It’s also a good time to check your tires to determine whether it’s time to replace them or whether you need snow tires.

 Watching the Weather

 If you plan to travel when inclement weather looms, monitor road and weather conditions by checking local news stations or Internet traffic and weather sites.
 You can sign up for weather alerts to receive text messages and optional alerts for your area.
-Do not check your phone while driving, and avoid all unnecessary distractions when you’re behind the wheel.
+Do not check your phone while driving and avoid all unnecessary distractions when you’re behind the wheel.

 Driving for Winter Conditions

 Before you leave the driveway or parking lot, take time to clear snow and ice off your car, including your windows, mirrors, lights, reflectors, hood, roof and trunk.
-Drive with your headlights on, and be sure to keep them clean to improve visibility.
+Drive with your headlights on and be sure to keep them clean to improve visibility.
 Use caution when snow banks limit your view of oncoming traffic.

 Breaking Down or Getting Stuck

 Remember, driving in winter weather can be challenging, even for experienced drivers.
 Slowing down, allowing increased time to come to a stop, wearing your seatbelt, devoting your full attention to the road and being aware of changing conditions can help you drive more safely.
-If your travel route takes you into remote areas with limited cell phone coverage, consider informing a third party of your travel plans that include your route and when you plan to arrive.
+If your travel route takes you into remote areas with limited cell phone coverage, consider informing a third party of your travel plans and share with them your route and when you plan to arrive.
 This way, if you are overdue, first responders will know where to start looking.
 If you’re unsure whether it is safe to drive, consider waiting until the roads improve.